moritzvieli/rocketshow/README.md

 The Rocket Show server is written in Java and uses Spring Boot ([https://spring.io/projects/spring-boot](https://spring.io/projects/spring-boot)).
-Gstreamer ([https://gstreamer.freedesktop.org/](https://gstreamer.freedesktop.org/)), a framework written in C, is included as multimedia playback backend.
+GStreamer ([https://gstreamer.freedesktop.org/](https://gstreamer.freedesktop.org/)), a framework written in C, is included as multimedia playback backend.

 Spring services are autowired into each other (dependency injection).
 The interface is named XyService, the